jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

   - **Virtual Private Network (VPN)**: a traditional remote access technology; VPNs are based on encrypted tunneling; they offer authentication and data protection as a point-to-point solution
     - most common VPN protocols: PPTP, L2TP, SSH, TLS, and IPsec
     - split tunnel: a VPN configuration that allows a VPN-connected client system (e.g. remote node) to access both the org network via the VPN and the internet directly at the same time
-    - full tunnel: a VPN configuration in which all the client's traffic is sent t othe org network over the VPN link, and any internet-bound traffic is routed out of the org network's proxy or firewall interface
+    - full tunnel: a VPN configuration in which all the client's traffic is sent to the org network over the VPN link, and any internet-bound traffic is routed out of the org network's proxy or firewall interface
   - WAP (wireless access point) - local env treats as remote access
   - **VDI (virtual desktop infrastructure)**: means of reducing the security risks and performance requirements of end devices by hosting desktop/workstation VMs on servers that are remotely accessible by users
   - **VMI (virtual mobile interface)**: virtual mobile device OS is hosted on a central server